HugoEson/carsimulator/README.md

 There is also one thing missing from what I would have done in daily work: tests.
 I skipped this since it did not seem to be an essential part of this task according to the pdf.
 I would of course have done it otherwise and in regular daily work.
 If I were to create some tests for this program, I would use the GoogleTest framework since I have used it in previous work.

-One last note: I used Git but not branches since this seemed a bit unnecessary.
+One last note: I used Git but not branches since this seemed a bit unnecessary for this task.

 ## How to run the program